 Mystic Hot Springs is off the beaten path in Monroe, UT and it is unlike any place we’ve ever visited.
 I love this hot springs more than others in the region that we visited because it is more natural, more laid back, more chill.

-The feature photo above shows the upper level, with 6 bathtubs that fill from the mountain.
-The water is very warm and continuously flowing so your always in a “new” tub of water.
-I also love that it’s mineral water and not sulphur water…no rotten egg smell here.
+The feature photo at the top of this article shows the upper level, with 6 bathtubs that fill from the mountain.
+The water is very warm and continuously flowing so you’re always in a “new” tub of water.
+I also love that it’s mineral water and not sulfur water…no rotten egg smell here.

 HIKE THE SLOT CANYONS